 When is it an emotional affair?
-In my personal and professional opinion an Emotional Affair becomes an affair or Betrayal when a relationship between two people who are already in a committed relationship with other people start sharing intimate information about one another with each other without their perspective partners knowing about it.
+In my personal and professional opinion an Emotional Affair becomes a betrayal when intimate information is shared with a person you spend a lot of time with.
 A buddy at work can easily become more than a buddy at work.
 If you share more with your Friend than with your Spouse/Intimate Other, you might be having an Emotional Affair.

 Emotional affairs are real and typically do start out as friendships.
 They are innocent at first usually starting off as online friendships that move on to become more flirtatious.
 Some studies show that more than 70% of those friendships end up as actual romantic affairs.
 Some things to look for to discern if you may be confused about when things become inappropriate or unacceptable: